 - Unable to switch off at the end of the day

 - Feeling relationships are breaking down

 The most effective means of decreasing the build-up of stress in your body is to move – go for a walk or explore the myriad of YouTube yoga classes.

-Exercise decreases the level of the body’s stress hormones as well as increasing the production of endorphins – chemicals in your brain that help lift your mood and act as painkillers.
+Exercise decreases the level of the body’s stress hormones as well as increases the production of endorphins – chemicals in your brain that help lift your mood and act as painkillers.
 It only takes twenty minutes of movement to have these effects!!

 If your stress levels are becoming too much to handle, reach out.

 - Take ten deep ‘belly’ breaths – breathing helps anchor us and is the easiest way to decrease the stress in our nervous system